nsigustavo/groselha/README.rst

 For example, an content statement might look like: content="name"

-JPT Statements
+Grosa Statements
 --------------

 These are the statements:

-    * attr: - dynamically change element attributes.
+    * attr:* - dynamically change element attributes.
     * condition - test conditions.
     * content - replace the content of an element.
     * repeat - repeat an element.